-In June, President Trump signed an executive order suspending four important visa categories – L-1, H-1B, H-2B, and certain J-1 visas – for the remainder of 2020.
+In June, President Trump signed an executive order suspending four important visa categories – L-1 visa, H-1B visa, H-2B, and certain J-1 visas – for the remainder of 2020.
 If this action has affected you or your family or business, will a Las Vegas immigration attorney be able to help?

 The June 22 executive order also sets the stage for substantial changes to the way employers sponsor international workers for employment in the U.S.